yanDavid21/MultiChat/README.md

-# SSLSocket-Messaging-App
-A chatting application with a dedicated GUI client and servers, operating on TLS protocols.

 # MultiChat - A Chatting Application Using Java Sockets
 A chatting application with a dedicated GUI client and servers, operating on TLS protocols.
 MultiChat is a room chatting application with a modern look and features such file transferring, emotes, and private messaging.